 It was one of the first conifers to reappear after glaciers began to retreat about 125,000 years ago.
 In the 1960’s, when the Christmas tree industry grew, the white spruce became a top choice.

 Fast track to 1991 and the white spruce assumed the role of Manitoba’s provincial tree for its extensive geographic range and contribution to the local landscape.
 Today, while white spruce wood is commercially important for building homes and musical instruments, they are also plentiful across the Canadian landscape as specimen trees, hedges or windbreaks on residential properties, and along streets and seashores, due to their salt tolerance.

+The white spruce has also been used in many ways over time.
 The wood of the white spruce was traditionally used to construct bridges, housing structures, canoes, and paddles.
 Once decayed or rotted, the wood was then used to make yellow dyes for tanning.
 The inner bark was dried, ground, and added to flour and the outer bark was used to make cooking pots and baskets for gathering.
 The roots were either eaten to treat stomach pain or used to make laces and cords for sewing together bark for canoes.